marvinkarhan/chess-engine/README.md

   prints all legal moves

 * move \<list of moves\>\
-  plays moves spcified in a list consecutivly (like position ... moves does)
+  plays moves specified in a list consecutively (like position ... moves does)

 * unmakemove\
   unmakes the last move